nguyenquocngyenkhang/Drone_V1/README.md

 The era in good and bad Gyro are gone.
 So dont spend too much on the correct gyro.
 Suggested gyro: MPU 6000

 #### 9. Tips
+1. You will need serial ports
+- With modern FPV systems and radio receivers you will need at least 3 hardware serial ports